defold/defold.github.io/_posts/2026-02-17-Creator-Spotlight-Kuyi-Mobile.md

 As a solo developer, I’ve focused primarily on mobile game development because of the quicker turnaround times and smaller project scopes.
 Over the years, I’ve developed games for various platforms, including ones that younger developers today may not even recognize anymore, such as J2ME and Symbian.
 Before moving into web games, I was mainly focused on mobile — both iOS and Android — and have released several dozen games over the past decade.

-##### I was playing some of those games (and I guess a lot of devs might alos recognize some of them) - can you share some of the titles you were working on?
+##### I was playing some of those games (and I guess a lot of devs might also recognize some of them) - can you share some of the titles you were working on?

 Some of the games that I made back then were Cubeex, a match-three game and Word Challenge, which was a collection of popular word games like Hangman, Word Factory, Word Finder, etc.